roger-russel/beholder-web-client/doc/conf/YAML.md

       method: get
 ```

-2. Set to use the path to it
+2. Set to use the path to the yml file

 ```
 <php